 Born on February 14, 1829 in Washington D.C., Brown was the fourth of six children born to Isaac and Rachel Brown, both ex-slaves.
 When his father died in 1832, the Brown family was left homeless and heavily in debt.
 Due to this enormous setback, Solomon was unable to attain a formal education.

-At the age of 15 he began working at the Washington, D.C. post office where he was assigned to assist Joseph Henry and Samuel F.B.
-Morse in the installation of the first Morse telegraph line in the nation.
-Despite his young age, Brown was one of the technicians who helped set up the telegraph line between Baltimore and Washington, D.C.
+At the age of fifteen, he began working at the Washington, D.C. post office where he was assigned to assist Joseph Henry and Samuel F.B.
+Morse on the installation of the first Morse telegraph line in the nation.
+Despite his youth, Brown was one of the technicians who helped set up the telegraph line between Baltimore and Washington, D.C.
 Brown continued to work for Samuel F.B.
 Morse for the next seven years.